adriannovegil/awesome-chaos-engineering/README.md

 ### Security

+ * [Infection Monkey](https://github.com/guardicore/monkey) - Open source security tool for testing a data center's resiliency to perimeter breaches and internal server infection.
+The Monkey uses various methods to self propagate across a data center and reports success to a centralized Monkey Island server.
  * [ChaoSlingr](https://github.com/Optum/ChaoSlingr) - Introducing Security Chaos Engineering.
 ChaoSlingr focuses primarily on the experimentation on AWS Infrastructure to proactively instrument system security failure through experimentation.
  * [What is security chaos engineering and why is it important?](https://hub.packtpub.com/what-is-security-chaos-engineering-and-why-is-it-important/)
  * [Security Chaos Engineering: A new paradigm for cybersecurity](https://opensource.com/article/18/1/new-paradigm-cybersecurity)